timmyraynor/timmyraynor.github.io/_posts/2018-05-18-develop-custom-ansible-module-101.md

         argument_spec=argument_spec
     )

-Done, your ansible module is initated and the helper function `ansible.module_utils.basic._load_params()` will also be called to gather your stdin parameters and set them into global varibles.
+Done, your ansible module is initiated and the helper function `ansible.module_utils.basic._load_params()` will also be called to gather your stdin parameters and set them into global variables.
 How do I get all these declared module?

 It's easy: